dreamcatcher-tech/network/Inbox/2024-11-14 1112 connecting up auth server.md

 If we run a server which extends a pure json function hosting environment with some authentication, then we should have all that we need.

+How the front end chooses to present things depends on the app, so the CRM could be presented with a different UI as with the core dreamcatcher.